Caeden117/Curved-UI-Utility/README.md

 You can also add Curved UI Utility as a dependency package by going into the [Actions page](https://github.com/Caeden117/Curved-UI-Utility/actions) and downloading the latest successful artifact.
 From there, you can add it to your Unity project as a local package.

 ## GitHub Source
-This repository is actually the project that I use to develop Curved UI Utility.
-Furthermore, it contains a demo scene that gives example implementations in code.
-Feel free to clone the source and look at the provided demos to get a feel for Curved UI Utility before adding it to your own project.
+This repository is actually the project that I use to develop Curved UI Utility, which explains the long Git URL for the Package Manager.

+With the project, the repository also contains a demo scene that gives an example implementation of Curved UI Utility.
+Feel free to clone the source and browse through the project before adding it to your own.
-#### Available Demos
-- **First Person with Vehicle**
-  - This demo includes a complete example of how to use Curved UI Utility.

 # Setup
-**Setup is more complicated than I'd like at this point in development**, but if you are interested in setting this up for your project, here's the setup process:

-0. Grab a copy of Curved UI Utility.
+0. Install Curved UI Utility.
 1. Add the `CurvedUIController` component to the Canvas that you wish to curve.
     - `Settings Source` determines where exactly the initial curve settings will come from.
         - `From Scriptable Object` will inherit settings from an `CurvedUISettingsObject` asset.
 A couple of these are included in the package.
         - `From Starting Settings` will give you basic HUD settings to play around with.
     - `Curve Transition` affects the transition between different HUD settings.
-2. Add/replace various components to child UI objects.
+2. Add/replace various components to child UI objects you wish to curve.
     - `Image`s should be replaced with `CurvedImage`, which increases the mesh detail for a smoother curve.
-    - Any TextMeshPro or Unity UI text should be replaced with `CurvedTextMeshPro`.
+    - TextMeshPros should be replaced with `CurvedTextMeshPro`.
-    - `CurveComponent` should safely work with other misc. components and custom graphics.
+    - `CurveComponent` should be added to every component except `CurvedTextMeshPro`, including `CurvedImage`.
 3. Press play.
 If done correctly, your curved UI will show up.
     - Setup is complete, and you may now write scripts that take advantage of `CurvedUIController`.